Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

-# Acuant JavaScript Web SDK v11.1.1
+# Acuant JavaScript Web SDK v11.3

-**December 2019**
+**January 2020**

 ----------

 # Introduction #

-This document provides detailed information about the Acuant JavaScriptWeb SDK.
-Acuant JavaScript Web SDK allows developers to integrate image capture and processing functionality in their Mobile Web Apps.
+This document provides detailed information about the Acuant JavaScript Web SDK.
+The JavaScript Web SDK allows developers to integrate image capture and processing functionality in their mobile web applications.

 ----------
 ## Supported browsers ###

-The JavaScript Web SDK supports the following web browsers for Live Capture of ID Documents:
+The JavaScript Web SDK supports the following web browsers for live capture of ID documents:

-- Android - Chrome, Firefox
+- **Android**: Chrome, Firefox
-- iOS - Safari
+- **iOS**: Safari

 For other browsers, regular HTML capture is used.